google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/how_type_influences_readability/content.md

 Choosing a typeface that conveys the same emotion as the content and is meaningful to your readers’ lived experience involves building an understanding of their recent and current type experiences.

-Try to discover:
+Take note of:

 * The typefaces used in printed novels and school books, as well as popular online publications, magazines, and newspapers
 * The current type design trends in the places your readers visit, both online and in the physical world

 ## Motivation to read

-There are different motivations behind why and how people read.
+There are different motivations for why and how people read.

 When asked about what they read, most people think of what researchers call “long form” reading such as reading a novel, a school book, or several pages of formatted text.
 People might be reading these for pleasure or to learn new things.